Modern Slavery Statement

 Due diligence and risk assessment

-Procurement work closely with other university and we are a member of the Southern Universities Purchasing Consortium (SUPC).
+Procurement work closely with other universities and the University is a member of the Southern Universities Purchasing Consortium (SUPC).
 SUPC publishes its own Modern Slavery Statement and has registered with the TISC report website as a demonstration of its commitment to eradicating Modern Slavery throughout the supply chains supporting higher education.
 SUPC is also in turn a member of Procurement England Limited (PEL), the share vehicle by which English higher education purchasing consortia manage joint developmental and improvement projects for collaborative procurement in our sector.
 Together, the purchasing consortia have published a shared Sustainability Policy to which all PEL member consortia are committed.
 This policy contains steps that form part of the supplier selection for the major contract procurement processes that are conducted for the consortium members.

 Our Facilities Management Services contract ensures that employees under the contract are all subject to the National Living Wage.
 This covers cleaning, security, maintenance, pest control and business support services.
 As we proceed to re-tender our maintenance contracts, an element of Modern Slavery Act 2015 Requirements as a Pass/Fail has been introduced to this process as a criteria for evaluation.